TBNEH engages diverse organizations and individuals to help find solutions to end hunger in Hillsborough, Pasco, and Pinellas Counties.

 Tampa Bay Network to End Hunger is committed to ending hunger in Tampa Bay by bringing people together to find solutions that eliminate barriers, increase access and knowledge, and expand the amount of nutritious food available.
 Over 350 members—corporations, non-profits, faith-based organizations, universities, foundations, and individuals- belong to this coalition and are located across Hillsborough, Pasco, and Pinellas counties.
 While driving factors may vary among membership, there is a shared conviction that addressing hunger is essential.
 Tampa Bay Network to End Hunger is a 501(c)3 non-profit agency and relies on its community for support.

-Since 2010, the Tampa Bay Network to End Hunger has been committed to the mission of ending hunger in Tampa Bay by bringing people together to find solutions that eliminate barriers, increase access and knowledge, and expand the amount of nutritious food available.
+The Tampa Bay Network to End Hunger is committed to ending hunger in by bringing people together to find solutions that eliminate barriers, increase access and knowledge, and expand the amount of nutritious food available.

 To build a hunger-free community with access to nutritious food for all.